Walmart’s HRM: Compensation, Career Development

 3. Employee interests

 Assessing Employee Potential.
 Walmart assesses employee potential through different variables.
 Store managers may use different criteria and methods of assessment.
-However, in general, the following are the most significant criteria used for assessing employee potential at Walmart:
+However, the following are the most applicable criteria for assessing employee potential at Walmart:

 1. Employee knowledge, skills, and abilities